Pets with Arthritis

 As your pet ages, one of the main physical changes that can occur is arthritis.
 This can occur at any age but will often occur earlier in larger dogs or in pets that have had previous joint injuries.
 Arthritis can cause discomfort in your pet and change the way they are able to move.

 - Be sure to provide them with a warm and comfortable bed.
 Padding will help to protect older joints and the warmth will make it easier to get up in the morning.
-You can now buy heated beds or memory foam beds specially designed for arthritic animals.
+You can now buy heated beds or memory foam beds specially designed for pets with arthritis.

 - Use non-slip matting.
 If your dog lives indoors, they may have trouble getting up and walking on slippery surfaces such as tiles or wood.
 Use mats to create pathways through the house to reduce accidental slipping.